 Scope

 This purpose of this document is to analyze the current market situation with regard to available Web Feature Service (WFS) implementations from vendors and open source implementations that are participating in the OGC Testbed-11.
-The report covers the following aspects:
+The report covers the following aspects.

 The report identifies the differences and limitations of support and implementation of service standards (particularly WFS‐T, REST, GML, and GeoJSON) between vendors;

-Review of available WFS‐T clients (or the lack thereof);
+Provides a review of available WFS‐T clients (or the lack thereof).

 This report offers recommendations to aid GIS vendors implementing support for these standards.
 The recommendations include detailed advice to avoid discrepancies between implementations of these standards.